143rd Rifle Division: Encircling Berlin

-Overnight, the 129th Corps, with 9th Guards Tanks and now 1st Mechanized Corps, both of 2nd Guards Tank Army pushed ahead another 3km, capturing Bisow and Leuenburg station, outflanking the defense of the woods west of Haselburg.
+Overnight, the 129th Corps, with 9th Guards Tanks and now 1st Mechanized Corps, both of 2nd Guards Tank Army pushed ahead another 3 km, capturing Bisow and Leuenburg station, outflanking the defense of the woods west of Haselburg.
 German resistance (606th Volksgrenadier, 25th Panzergrenadier and 1st Luftwaffe Field Divisions) was effectively crushed in front of 47th Army and German remnants streamed to the west, with just a few strongpoints holding out.
 47th, 3rd Shock and 5th Shock Armies were ordered on April 20 to continue a rapid advance during the day with their first echelons and through the night with their second echelons.
-Overall the Army advanced 12km during the day, and the mobile troops as much as 22km, breaking through Berlin's outer ring on a 8km sector from Leuenberg to Tiefensee.
+Overall the Army advanced 12 km during the day, and the mobile troops as much as 22 km, breaking through Berlin's outer ring on a 8 km sector from Leuenberg to Tiefensee.
 Overnight the Army cleared Bernau in cooperation with 9th Guards Tanks.
 Zhukov's first priority for the next day was to preempt and German effort to organize on the inner ring.
 The Army responded by taking Schenow, Zepernick and Buch.

-During April 21 the 47th gained 15-20km, cut the Berlin ring road, and closed up on the city's northern outskirts.
+During April 21 the 47th gained 15–20 km, cut the Berlin ring road, and closed up on the city's northern outskirts.
 The next day the Army, still with 9th Guards Tanks, continued attacking to the west in an effort to envelop the city from the north.
 By 2000 hours the leading infantry began crossing the Havel River.
 By day's end 129th Corps was engaged along the Berlin internal defense line in and around Tegel.
-Only 60km remained between the Army and 1st Ukrainian Front's 4th Guards Tank Army advancing from the south.
+Only 60 km remained between the Army and 1st Ukrainian Front's 4th Guards Tank Army advancing from the south.
 For the next day the 47th was directed to reach the area of Spandau, then detach one division with one tank brigade from 9th Guards Tanks to drive towards Potsdam and take it, cutting the German retreat path from the city to the west.
-129th Corps, still with two divisions leading, broke through several covering detachments and beat off several counterattacks, reaching a line from the south outskirts of Konradshöhe to the north bank of the Tegeler See by the end of the day, and advance of 2km.
+129th Corps, still with two divisions leading, broke through several covering detachments and beat off several counterattacks, reaching a line from the south outskirts of Konradshöhe to the north bank of the Tegeler See by the end of the day, and advance of 2 km.
 The 143rd was fighting near Tegel station.
-During the day the Army had covered another 8km to the west, crossed two corps over the Havel, and turned its front to the southwest.
+During the day the Army had covered another 8 km to the west, crossed two corps over the Havel, and turned its front to the southwest.
 Overnight, Zhukov ordered the Army to complete the encirclement, in conjunction 4th Guards Tanks, by taking a line from Paren to Potsdam.